muhammadshiraz/react-oxhain-app/README.md

 2. Express: A web application framework for Node.js.
 3. CryptoJS: For cryptographic functionality like hashing.

-## Contributing

-We welcome contributions from the community!
-To contribute to this project, follow these steps:

-1. Fork this repository to your GitHub account.
-2. Create a new branch with a descriptive name: git checkout -b feature/your-feature.
-3. Make your changes and commit them: git commit -m "Add your message here".
-4. Push the changes to your branch: git push origin feature/your-feature.
-5. Open a pull request on this repository with a detailed description of your changes.

 ## License

 ⚠️ This project is **NOT FREE** and is **NOT OPEN SOURCE**.
 All rights to the source code, design, and content are reserved by the project owner.